 “Is there a problem, Mr Yorke?”
 Robertson asks, staring at me with those piercing eyes.
 He must have noticed my derision at the news.

 Stefan screeches the car from the side of the road and Nick, who has been slumped on a bench in the middle of the street staring blankly into space, suddenly comes to life, almost like the noise woke him from a comatose state.
 I cross the road towards him and he just watches me, like I’m a bad smell heading in his direction before he stands, slings a bag over his shoulder and walks along the street, making brief glances behind him to make sure I’m following.
-This is the way it works; he walks and I follow a little further behind.
-This way, if the police stop one of us for any reason, the other can just walk on by and cannot be implicated; the only time we are together is when he breaks into the car and I drive it.
+He’s walking fast and I need to stay close to him, but not too close.
+If the police stop him, I can continue walking unchallenged.
+The only time we should be together is when he breaks into the car and I drive it.

 Nick doesn’t seem too concerned and takes a quick look around to make sure he is unobserved, before hurrying toward the vehicle.
-Crouching beside the driver side door, he pulls the bag from his shoulder, then reaching inside he takes out a small, hand held device which he runs over the metal.
-I can see a blue light reflecting against the door as it scans for a viable fingerprint, and by the time I reach the car, Nick is already inside and busy re-programming the ignition.
+Crouching next to the driver side door, he pulls the bag from his shoulder, then reaching inside he takes out a small, hand held device which he runs over the metal.
+I can see a blue light reflecting against the door as it scans for a viable fingerprint, and by the time I reach the car, Nick is already inside and busy re-programming the on-board computer to accept my fingerprints.
 Some cars still use keys and are quite easy to steal, but the better cars, like this one, use fingerprint identity and only recognised prints can start them.
-Clever, but still not as clever as the equipment used to steal them, like what Nick’s using.
-He scanned the car for a print, copied it and now he’s fooling the car into believing I am its rightful owner.
-Like I said, clever.
+Clever, but still not as clever as the equipment used to steal them.

-We head south for around half an hour, and I’m anticipating stopping to take another car, but it doesn’t seem to be happening.
-The rule is that we don’t drive a stolen vehicle for longer than half an hour, because there’s a chance the owner will notice it missing in that time and the police will be out looking for it.
-By the time they find it, we’re long gone in another vehicle.
-Nick has given no indication that he wants to stop, but instead instructs me to drive through an area that I’m completely unfamiliar with.
+I glance at him for a few moments, then turn back to the road, fuming.
+This isn’t how we operate and by not abandoning this car and taking another, he is putting us both at risk.
+Instead, Nick instructs me to drive through an area that I’m completely unfamiliar with.
 Even in the low light I can see that the houses are unlike those in the main city or outer suburbs, and I realise we’re in one of the less desirable neighbourhoods.
-The government have made the twelve new cities look nice and clean for all those that can afford to live there, while the outlying towns that survived the war, make up the areas surrounding the cities.
+The government have made the twenty new cities look nice and clean for all those that can afford to live there, while the outlying towns that survived the war, make up the areas surrounding the cities.
 Then there are areas like this.
 Shabbily built houses on plots of land that is likely to be subsiding, and a poor, yet expensive transport system linking them to the city that is miles away, ensuring they are kept away from the riches of city life.
 There are hundreds of estates like this, dotted around the very edges of the main cities, and all can rot as far as the government are concerned.
 The residents make their living by working in the many warehouses and factories owned by rich city businessmen who rarely, if ever venture out to the businesses they own.

 I live outside the city.
 It may not be as rich as the city dwellers but it is comfortable, not like the place that surrounds me at the moment.
 Even the atmosphere here is different, almost imposing with the closeness of the houses that bear down on you, giving the impression that your every move is being watched by suspicious eyes from behind small cracks in the curtains.
-Not that they would see much as the area is badly lit with minimal street lighting, but I can see that it’s a mixture of industrial complexes and residential homes.
+Not that they would see much with the minimal street lighting, other than a car with its lights on full.
+From what I can see, the place looks like a mixture of industrial complexes and residential homes.
 To me, it’s the sort of place you’d probably expect to see drug deals or gangland style executions taking place, and I’m hoping what we’re doing here is neither.

 Nick directs me through the streets towards an industrial estate and orders me to drive behind the buildings.
-They look deserted and I don’t think anyone would notice if we pulled up to the front doors covered in Christmas lights with a brass band playing behind us, however Nick wants to remain as hidden as possible, so I drive into a deserted alleyway at the back and stop the car behind one of the larger buildings.
-As it is now dark, there’s little chance of being seen, which is just as well as Nick gets out and forces the door of the building on the left before disappearing inside, leaving me alone in the car.
+The windows are dark and everyone must have left for the day, so I don’t think anyone would notice if we pulled up to the front doors covered in Christmas lights with a brass band playing behind us.
+However Nick wants to remain as hidden as possible, so I drive into a deserted alleyway at the back and stop the car behind one of the larger buildings.
+There’s little chance of being seen in the darkness, which is just as well as Nick gets out and forces the door of the building on the left before disappearing inside, leaving me alone in the car.
 I now have to sit and wait anxiously until he comes out.
 I’ve no idea what he’s doing in there and don’t want to know; the less I’m aware of, the better.
 I hear the sirens of a police car nearby and instinctively duck low to hide my face from view.
 Thankfully the sirens fade into the distance and I’m safe for now; they’re off to catch some other lawbreaker.
-But it’s not just the police I need to be looking out for; Police Observation Drones, or PODS as they are better known, are often on patrol and can be anywhere, even in areas such as this.
-PODS are large, metal globes, laden with cameras, microphones and sensors that hover through the streets to assist the police in identifying and capturing criminals.
-The only time you know one is close is when you hear the low hum of its power cells, but by then it’s too late; once you have a POD on you, it’ll never leave until you’re arrested.
+But it’s not just the police I need to be looking out for; Police Observation Drones, or PODS as they are better known, are always on patrol and can be anywhere, even in areas such as this and the only time you know one is close is when you hear the low hum of its power cells, but by then it’s too late; once you have a POD on you, it’ll never leave until you’re arrested.
 There’s only one loser and it’s never the POD.

 “Is there a reason you couldn’t do that?” he asks angrily, slamming the door shut and throwing a bag onto the floor.